-22 Roguelike Games That Will Have You Craving For More - Gameranx
+27 Roguelike Games That Will Have You Craving More - Gameranx

 Release Date: April 2021

 A game that’s won multiple awards, including a BAFTA for Best Game, Returnal is a third-person shooter roguelike that’s won a wealth of praise from gamers and critics alike.
-Combining psychological horror and space to create a pretty creepy game in which time loops upon itself, Returnal is an adventure through a constantly evolving world.
-As the protagonist Selene, it is your job to try and find your way off the planet you’ve been stranded on, amidst the time loop.
+Combining psychological horror and space exploration, Returnal is an adventure through a constantly evolving world.
+As the protagonist Selene, it is your job to try and find your way off the planet you’ve been stranded on amidst the time loop.
 As players try to break free of the chaos of this seemingly never-ending time loop, they’ll encounter challenging difficulty levels that provide plenty of replay value.

 #1 Hades